AVC2-UESTC/WiFiTAD/README.md

 ## Acknowledge

 This code is built on AFSD, Actionformer, Tridet and Actionformer.
-We express our gratitude for their outstanding contributions!
+We express our gratitude for their contributions!